 The different types of Jira AI copilots

-When you start looking for a Jira AI copilot, you’ll see that the tools generally fall into three camps: native Atlassian features, specialized apps from the marketplace, and unified AI platforms that connect to Jira and everything else.
-Each has its own pros and cons.
+When you start looking for a Jira AI copilot, you'll see that the tools generally fall into three camps: native Atlassian features, specialized apps from the marketplace, and unified AI platforms that connect to Jira and everything else.
+Each has its own strengths.

 Native Atlassian intelligence (Rovo)